-We understand “teacher effectiveness” as an umbrella term comprising both teaching quality and student impact .
+We understand “teacher effectiveness” as an umbrella term comprising both teaching quality and teaching impact .

 Quality is a measure of competence, good teaching practice, professional commitment, employment, and retention.
 It may include some combination of teachers’ knowledge, skills, and dispositions in their everyday work with students and colleagues as well as other data on career success.